-Survival at sea
+Survival at sea for small open vessels

-How to act in the case of engine failure
+How to act in case of engine failure

 In the event of an engine failure you should know how to handle the situation.
 The following points will help to bring the situation under control.